Behaviour

 CPS and ADHD: what to adjust

-• Keep conversations shorter and more focused; break the three steps across multiple brief sessions if needed
+• Keep conversations shorter; break the three steps across multiple brief sessions if needed

 • Write down or visually represent concerns as they emerge, so working memory isn't overtaxed